SHL Verify G+ General Ability Test – Ultimate Study Guide with Practice Questions

 What Is Included in the SHL General Ability Test?

 Numerical, inductive reasoning, and deductive skills are the core skills tested in the SHL General Ability Test.
 Different types of questions are designed to magnify the responsibility a candidate will face in the real workplace.
-Those who possess the relevant skills to solve the questions are likely to give a satisfactory performance at the job.
+Those who possess the relevant skills to solve the questions are likely to give a satisfactory performance on the job.

 1. Numerical Reasoning